ethanitovitch/htgaa_python_course/windows/chapter_5/readme.md

 Then hit `n`, `n` & `n` to get to the right line.
 We're now at line 4.
 Let's see the variables `p a` & `p b`.
 Ohhh I see, divide switched the variables around.
 Easy fix... don't do that.
 You can now exit the breakpoint shell with `c` (for continue) or `exit()`

 Pretty simple example but I hope you see the power of the breakpoint and how easy it makes debugging code.
 Breakpoint comes with a lot of commands but the ones I've shown here are the most common ones I use.

+But yah, that's all I have for you!
+If you made it this far, congrats and thank you for listening to my rambling, I hope it was useful!
+Good luck with the rest of the HTGAA course.

 ## Summary
 - You should now feel comfortable debugging code with the `breakpoint()` function call and feel my disappointment if you debug with print statements lol